Otago Nuggets

-The Otago Nuggets are a New Zealand basketball team based in Dunedin.
+The Otago Nuggets are a New Zealand professional men's basketball team based in Dunedin.
 The Nuggets compete in the National Basketball League (NBL) and play their home games at the Edgar Centre.
 For sponsorship reasons, they are known as the Night 'n Day Otago Nuggets.

 Team history

 The Nuggets entered the National Basketball League (NBL) for the first time in 1990.
 After finishing in the top six in five of their first eight seasons, and making the semi-finals three times in that span, the Nuggets finished in the bottom four in their next 14 seasons, including being perennial wooden spooners.
 Following a tumultuous 2008 season, where the Nuggets collected their fourth consecutive wooden spoon and had mass player turnover throughout the year, Basketball Otago withdrew the Nuggets from the 2009 season, citing financial concerns.
 They returned to the league in 2010 and subsequently finished with a winless record (0–18), becoming just the third team in NBL history to finish a season without a win (joining the 1998 Northland Suns and the 2009 Taranaki Mountainairs).
 The Nuggets also had a 33-game losing streak that spanned April 2008 to May 2011.

 In 2013, the Nuggets made it to the post-season for the first time since 1997.
 They finished the regular season in second place with a 12–4 record, before losing 87–72 to the Nelson Giants in the semifinal.
 In 2014, the Nuggets missed the finals with a 7–11 record.

 In November 2014, Basketball Otago withdrew the Nuggets from the NBL for a second time.
 In September 2015, Basketball Otago announced their decision to keep the Nuggets out of the NBL in 2016, looking instead to bringing them back in 2017.
 However, in September 2016, they opted not to apply for a position in the 2017 competition.
 In February 2018, plans to resurrect the Nuggets were further put on hold.